pantson/pantson-cerberusx-appodeal/README.md

 Initialises the Appodeal plugin.
 Use the app key from the dashboard.

-If compiled in debg mode, only test adverts will appear.
+If compiled in debug mode, only test adverts will appear.

-Adtypes is a combination of the type of adverts you want it your app, for example Appodeal.BANNERTOP | Appodeal.INTERSTITIAL
+Adtypes is a combination of the type of adverts you want it your app, for example

-By default GDPR consent is set to false so user detials arent tracked.
+    Appodeal.BANNERTOP | Appodeal.INTERSTITIAL

+A consent form will pop up asking for GDPR permissions in the EU.

 #### Method IsLoaded:Bool(AdType:Int)